Education

 Schools with access to a rail trail provide students, staff, and community members the option of safely bicycling to school, which, like walking, has numerous physical, emotional, and mental health benefits.
 However, only three schools are within a half-mile of a rail trail: Fishkill Plains Elementary in East Fishkill, Sojourner Truth Elementary in the City of Poughkeepsie, and Arthur S. May Elementary in the Town of Poughkeepsie.
 All are near the Dutchess Rail Trail, but none have a dedicated on- or off-street bicycle connection (bike lane or path) to the trail.
 In other cases, such as Gayhead Elementary in East Fishkill, a school is relatively close to a rail trail, but the neighborhood streets do not connect to the trail.

-The proposed Beacon Hopewell Rail Trail would serve several public schools, including Fishkill Elementary, Glenham Elementary, and Brinkerhoff Elementary in Fishkill and Sargent Elementary in Beacon.
+The proposed Beacon-Hopewell Rail Trail would serve several public schools, including Fishkill Elementary, Glenham Elementary, and Brinkerhoff Elementary in Fishkill and Sargent Elementary in Beacon.

 Colleges